-Good Standing activities and roles include: Student Councillor, Sports Captain, Choir member, Puppets and Clowns member, interschool sports participant and identified incursions and excursions including any P and C events.
+Activities and roles that require Good Standing include (but are not limited to): Student Councillor, Sports Captain, Choir member, Puppets and Clowns member, interschool sports participant and identified incursions and excursions including any P and C events.
 Please note: excursions and incursions are part of the curriculum and generally will NOT be Good Standing events.

-Loss of Good Standing occurs after: a suspension or series of detentions (3 or more) that are not aligned with the school code of conduct.
+Loss of Good Standing occurs after: a withdrawal, suspension or series of detentions (3 or more) in one term, that are not aligned with the school code of conduct.
 These behaviours may include, but are not limited to:

-- o starting a fight - o making physical contact with the intention to harm another student or staff member - o videoing a fight in the grounds of the school or off-site where there is reasonable nexus between the incident and the school, with the intention of publishing on social media.
+- o starting a fight - o making physical contact with the intention to harm another student or staff member